Erick156/azure-network-protocols/README.md

 ![image](https://github.com/marcusjonesIT/azure-network-protocols/assets/174873189/ae4d5b1d-6a9c-4421-bb85-21a1bb7f8e63)
 ![image](https://github.com/marcusjonesIT/azure-network-protocols/assets/174873189/947c79dd-c86f-4292-9123-ea118670578b)
 <p>
-Open the Network Security Group settings for VM2 and select Inbound Security Rules, Click add and we're going to create the new rule to block incoming ICMP traffic.
-Then we're going to use the settings in the picture above for the rule.
-Change the Protocol from "Any" to "ICMPv4", change action to "Deny" and then for Priority we're going to change it to 200 to allow this rule to be evaluated before any other rule so it can block the ICMP traffic.
+Open the Network Security Group settings for VM2 and select Inbound Security Rules.
+Click "Add" to create a rule to block incoming ICMP traffic.
+Use the settings in the picture above: set Protocol to "ICMPv4", Action to "Deny", and Priority to 200 to ensure it blocks ICMP traffic before other rules.
 </p>
 <br />